adjust/android_sdk/README.md

 This can be combined with callback parameters of course.

-Please note that while the currency token must be set, adjust will not perform a currency conversion. **You should always transmit revenues in the currency that you have set in your adjust dashboard.**
+When you set a currency token, adjust will automatically convert the incoming revenues into a reporting revenue of your choice.
+Read more about [currency conversion here.][currency-conversion]

 You can read more about revenue and event tracking in the [event tracking guide.][event-tracking]